Fatma-Nur-Azman/Data-Science/Data-Visualization-Practice--/README.md

 Each folder contains Python scripts or Jupyter notebooks of the relevant exercises.
 You can complete the exercises by examining folders and running scripts...

-My projects consist of examples from https://www.youtube.com/watch?v=UO98lJQ3QGI&list=PL-osiE80TeTvipOqomVEeZ1HRrcEvtZB_ and my own examples
+My projects consist of examples from https://www.youtube.com/watch?v=UO98lJQ3QGI&list=PL-osiE80TeTvipOqomVEeZ1HRrcEvtZB_ and my own examples (Only Matplotlib)